-Grande Communications Networks, Inc.

 COMMUNICATIONS SERVICES AGREEMENT

-Individual
+(Individual Rate Account)

-This Agreement is made this ___ day of , 20__ ("Effective Date"), by and between ("Owner"),Bishops Corner, L.P. with its principal office located at 45 N. E. Loop 410, Suite 210 San Antonio, Texas and Grande Communications Networks, Inc., a Delaware Corporation ("Operator").
+This Communication Services Agreement (the “Agreement, is by and between Bishops Corner, L.P. ("Owner"), a limited partnership with its principal office located at 45 N. E. Loop 410, Suite 210 San Antonio, Texas and Grande Communications Networks, Inc., a Delaware Corporation ("Operator"), with its principal office located at 401 Carlson Circle, San Marcos, Texas 78666.

-WHEREAS, Operator is in the business of providing broadband telecommunications and other services, including cable television, high speed Internet access and telephony services; and
+WHEREAS, Operator is in the business of providing broadband telecommunications and other services, including cable television, high speed internet access and telephony services; and

-WHEREAS, Owner owns certain real property and improvements located at 109 Craddock Ave. [address], San Marcos [city], 78666 County of Hays Texas, known as Bishops Corner currently consisting primarily of 134 residential units (the real property and improvements, including existing units, together with all additional units constructed on the property, being referred to as the ("Property"); and
+WHEREAS, Owner owns certain real property and improvements located at 109 Craddock Ave. [address], San Marcos [city], 78666 [zip code] County of Hays Texas, known as Bishops Corner currently consisting primarily of 134 residential units (the real property and improvements, including existing units, together with all additional units constructed on the property, being referred to as the ("Property"); and

-WHEREAS, Owner desires to make certain of Operator's services available to the residents of the Property (the "Residents"), and Operator is willing to provide such services to the Property, on the terms and conditions set forth herein;
+WHEREAS, Owner desires to make certain of Operator's services available to the residents of the Property (the "Residents"), and Operator is willing to provide such services to the Property,

-NOW, THEREFORE, in consideration of the mutual covenants contained herein, the parties hereto agree as follows&:
+NOW, THEREFORE, in consideration of the mutual covenants, as contained in the Terms & Conditions and Exhibits attached hereto, the parties hereby execute this Agreement as of the date last written below.

+OWNER: OPERATOR:

 Bishops Corner, L.P.
+Grande Communications Networks, Inc.

+By: By:

+Name: Name:

+Title: Title:

+Date: Date:

 Terms & Conditions